 General Data Protection Regulation (GDPR)

-To support the GDPR, Mybrotha.COM is studying the requirements of the regulation and building processes to implement the regulation.
-The GDPR (EU) 2016/679 is a regulation in EU law on data protection and privacy for all individuals within the European Union.
+The GDPR (EU) 2016/679 is a regulation in European Union (EU) law on data protection and privacy for all individuals within the EU.
 Mybrotha.COM receives thousands of daily visitors from EU nations, so we aim to comply with the regulations of the GDPR.
+To support the GDPR, Mybrotha.COM is studying its requirements and building processes to implement the regulation.

-Our goal is to implement measures that meet the principles of data protection by design and data protection by default.
-Privacy by design and by default (Article 25) require data protection measures to be designed into the development of business processes for products and services.
-This may include:
+Our goal is to execute policies that meet the principles of data protection by design and data protection by default.
+Privacy by design and by default (Article 25) require data protection measures to be included in development of business processes for products and services, which may include: